-I think we’re all agreed on the fact that spending money is just too easy.
+Everyone is almost unanimously agreed on the fact that spending money is just too easy.
 Between clever marketing tactics and exposure to constant advertising campaigns, it’s difficult to keep the pounds in your pocket.
-Especially if you’re me, I seem to have a real talent for spending money without even realising I’m doing it.
-I’m 100% a self-saboteur.

 Philip Graves from Psychology Today, states that “your unconscious mind is often driving your behaviour as a consumer: under the influence of basic evolutionary drives.”
 Essentially, some of us are just ‘wired’ this way.
 Being able to acquire new things to improve life goes back to behaviour we learned when we were hunter-gatherers.
 Good to know, but it’s not exactly helpful now, 200,000 years later.